yassingobara/ProblemSolvingWithJava/Medium/README.md

-Check the comments in the code files for explanation
+Check in code comments for explanation.